 There are a few things to watch for.

 - Millions are invalid as they’re out of date.
 Check the expiry date at the bottom right of your card now.
-Many are travelling with worthless old cards (3.5 million expire this year alone) so need to renew.
+Many are travelling with worthless old cards (5.3 million expired by April 2016) so need to renew.

 - Carry it with you.
 For it to be valid, you need to present the card.
 Don’t leave it in the hotel room (or worse, at home), keep it in your overseas purse or wallet.